Satwik290896/Emotional_AI_Chatbot/README.md

 Folder containing plots of the training and validation loss and accuracy for the first neural network, trained on the No Context Dataset.

+### csv files

+RealTrainData.csv - file with 170 sentences with emotion labels for training

+RealTestData.csv - file with 30 sentences with emotion labels for testing

+hyp_search.csv - file with the details and results of the hyperparameter search conducted

+TrainDataTrim.csv - file with 200 sentences with emotion labels, trimmed to get RealTrainData.csv and RealTestData.csv

 ## Labelled Context Datasets - Training
 - Goto "LabelledContextTraining" folder.
 In this folder, the training happens on only the "Labelled Context Datasets"